 One of the most common sellers of sugar gliders in the U.S. is a company called Pocket Pets.
-This traveling company can often be seen selling sugar gliders at malls, festivals, conventions and mostly recently, at the Florida State Fair.
-In addition, viral images and videos of people with these animals helps perpetuate the problem, by making it seem normal and acceptable to keep wild animals as pets.
-Their wide availability and social acceptance is leading these animals to be kept in thousands of households throughout the United States.
+This traveling company can often be seen selling sugar gliders at malls, festivals, conventions, and most recently, at the Florida State Fair.
+In addition, viral images and videos of people with these animals help perpetuate the problem, by making it seem normal and acceptable to keep wild animals as pets.
+Their wide availability and social acceptance are leading these animals to be kept in thousands of households throughout the United States.

 Sugar Gliders Don’t Make Good Pets